smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
 **V2.13**
 * Added text gradient options to the Notification and Sensor Blueprints
-* Added sections for Text and Advanced sections to the Notification and Sensor Blueprints.
+* Added sections for Text and Advanced options to the Notification and Sensor Blueprints.

 **V2.12**
 * Added correct Polish translations